srImathE satakOpAya nama:

 inan – thus being different from chith and achith

-uNar muzhunalam – Identified by being full knowledge and full bliss
+uNar muzhunalam – Identified with being full knowledge and full bliss

 edhir – in the future